ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 | Type        | Description                                                                               |
 |:------------|:------------------------------------------------------------------------------------------|
 | invalidTask | An Aggregator has opted out of the indicated task as described in {{provisioning-a-task}} |
+{: #urn-space-errors = "DAP errors for the sub-namespace of the DAP URN, e.g., urn:ietf:params:ppm:dap:error:invalidTask."}

 The terms used follow those described in {{!DAP}}.
 The following new terms are
 used: